CristynAnn/YosemiteClimbingRoutes/README.md

  - Unstructured data repository profile information in Word Document format

- - Addition information and considerations document for the data in PDF format
+ - Addition information and considerations document for the data